 To Really Succeed at Passive Investing, Add a Little Activity

 The secret to getting higher returns with less risk is straightforward; to really succeed with passive investing, you just need to add a little activity.
 That doesn't mean the rapid-fire speculation use by day traders.
 In fact, quite the contrary.
 To reap long-term investment (not trading) returns that are double, triple, or even quadruple a buy-and-hold approach, you just need to rotate from one ETF to another a few times per year, as determined by our carefully crafted ETF rotation strategies.

 Puting these internal market rotations to work for you can make a profound difference in your life:

 Our selection of turnkey ETF investment strategies takes advantage of these hidden rotations in the markets, with each strategy featuring exceptional performance with minimal drawdowns so you can effortlessly achieve your retirement or other long-term savings goals.

 The ETFOptimize Strategy Performance Record

-The focus of our strategies is to make it simple for you to attain outstanding investment returns - increasing your long-term results by a multiple of double, triple, or even ten times what the average investor accomplishes on their own.
-(Our top strategy produces an average annual return that is 13 times the annual return attained by the average individual investor.)
+The goal of our strategies is to make it simple for you to consistently attain outstanding investment returns every year - increasing your long-term results by a multiple of double, triple, or even ten times what the average investor accomplishes on their own.
+(Our highest-producing strategy generates an average annual return that is 13 times the annual return attained by the average individual investor.)